domoticz/domoticz/dzVents/documentation/README.md

 ### Turn on debug logging
 Activate debug logging in the settings (see above).
 This will produce a lot of extra messages in the Domoticz log (don't forget to turn it off when you are done troubleshooting!).
 It is best to monitor the log through the command line, as the log in the browser sometimes tends to not always show all log messages.
 See the Domoticz manual for how to do that.

 When debug logging is enabled, every time dzVents kicks into action (Domoticz throws an event) it will log it, and it will create a file `/path/to/domoticz/scripts/dzVents/domoticzData.lua` with a dump of the data sent to dzVents.
 These data lie at the core of the dzVents object model.
-You can open this file in an editor to see if your device/variable/scene/group is in there.
+You can open this file in an editor to see if your device/variable/scene/group/hardware is in there.
 Note that the data in the file are not exactly the same as what you will get when you interact with dzVents, but it is a good start.
-If your device is not in the data file, then you will not have access to it in dzVents and dzVents will not be able to match triggers with that device.
-Something's wrong if you expect your device to be in there but it is not (is the device active/used?).
+If your object is not in the data file, then you will not have access to it in dzVents and dzVents will not be able to match triggers with that object.
+Something's wrong if you expect your object to be in there but it is not (is the object active/used?).

 Every time Domoticz starts dzVents and debug logging is enabled you should see these lines:
 ```
 dzVents version: x.y.z
 Event trigger type: aaaa
 ```
-Where aaaa can be time, device, uservariable, security or scenegroup.
+Where aaaa can be time, custom event, system event, device, uservariable, security or scenegroup.
 That should give you a clue what kind of event is active.
 If you don't see this information then dzVents is not active (or debug logging is not active).

 ### Script is still not executed
 If for some reason your script is not executed while all of the above is done, it is possible that your triggers are not correct.
 Either the time rule is not matching with the current time (try to set the rule to `every minute` or something simple), or the device name is not correct (check casing), or you use an id that doesn't exist.
 Note that in the `on` section, you cannot use the dzVents domoticz object!